Title: Section 400.18 - Statewide Planning and Research Cooperative System (SPARCS)

 (6) SPARCS data shall mean the data collected by the Commissioner under section 2816 of the Public Health Law and this section, including inpatient hospitalization data and outpatient data.

 (7) SPARCS program shall mean the program in the New York State Department of Health (NYSDOH) that collects and maintains SPARCS data and discloses SPARCS data.

 (1) Health care facilities shall report data as follows:

-(i) Health care facilities shall submit, or cause to have submitted, SPARCS data in an electronic, computer-readable format through NYSDOH’s secure electronic network according to the requirements of section 400.10 of this Part and the specifications provided by the Commissioner.
+(i) Health care facilities shall submit, or cause to have submitted, SPARCS data in an electronic, computer-readable format through a secure electronic network designated by the Department according to specifications provided by the Commissioner.

 (ii) All SPARCS data must be supported by documentation in the patient’s medical and billing records.